paulrayner/exploreddd.github.com/src/about/index.md

 	<p class="copy">The conference ticket gives you access to the main event conference sessions.
 You'll be able to attend all the talks.
 To attend the workshops, you need a separate ticket.
 All tickets include lunch and beverages.
 Not included in the ticket price are accommodation, travel, social events, dinners, or any other costs, unless specifically indicated.</p>

 	<h2 class="page-subheader">Can I speak at the conference?</h2>
 	<p class="copy">We are looking for interesting talk that will enlighten and empower our community.
-Please submit your talk to our CFP process and we'll get in contact with you.</p>
+Please submit your talk to our CFP process and we'll get in contact with you.
+Enter your contact details to <a href="https://virtualgenius.typeform.com/to/tZlftR">stay updated</a>, and be the first to know when the CFP opens. </p>

 	<h2 class="page-subheader">How can I become a sponsor?</h2>
 	<p class="copy">We are always looking for partners to help us bring the greatest possible event to our community.
 Contact us and we will be happy to discuss sponsorship opportunities with you.</p>